IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 In IASA2, IETF's administrative and fundraising tasks are conducted by a new administrative organization, the IETF Administration Limited Liability Company (LLC), a disregarded LLC of the Internet Society (ISOC).
-Under the proposal, the Internet Administrative Oversight Committee (IAOC) and the IETF Administrative Director (IAD) will be eliminated, and the corresponding oversight and administrative functions transferred to the new IETF Administration LLC Board of
+Under the new structure, the Internet Administrative Oversight Committee (IAOC) and the IETF Administrative Director (IAD) will be eliminated, and the corresponding oversight and administrative functions transferred to the new IETF Administration LLC Board of